-In regards to leadership and service to the profession, I have been an active member of the American Counseling Association (ACA) and divisions therein (AMCD, AACC, SJ), since 2005, a member of the Virginia Counseling Association; serving as the President of Virginia Association of Counselor Education and Supervision and a member of National Association of Student Personnel Administrators (NASPA) and American College Professionals Association (ACPA).
-I also serve as Co-Chair of the Regent Chapter of Chi Sigma Iota, an International professional and academic Counseling Honor Society.
+In regards to leadership and service to the profession, I have been an active member of the American Counseling Association (ACA) and divisions therein (AMCD, AACC, SJ), since 2005, a member of the Virginia Counseling Association; currently serving as the President of Virginia Association of Counselor Education and Supervision and a member of National Association of Student Personnel Administrators (NASPA) and American College Professionals Association (ACPA).
+I also currently serve as Co-Chair of the Regent Chapter of Chi Sigma Iota, an International professional and academic Counseling Honor Society.

 Finally, I grew up in New London, CT and am the youngest of three.
 I am happily married to Saranette; have two children Hannah and Cyrus IV.
 My outside interests include spending time with my family and friends, exercising, laughing, praising and serving Jesus Christ.